After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Each brings something unique to the table.
-The S7 has the industry-first sonic mopping and lift technology, making it one of the best robot vacuums at mopping floors.
+The S7 has the industry-first sonic mopping and lift technology, making it one of the best robot vacuums for mopping floors.

 And the J7 is iRobot’s first option with a front-facing camera and LED, enabling it to avoid obstacles better than any robot vacuum I’ve tested (so far).